Xsivax/cannabinieri/README.md

  node server.js

- -if there are problems try
+ - if there are problems try

  npm install